VeryBadFrags/offline-spy/README.md

 During the game:
 * The spy has to guess what the current location is
 * The innocent players have to guess who the spy is
-* Players take turns asking questions to other players to try to guess who the spy is
+* Players take turns asking questions to other players to identify the spy
+* The player who just answered a question asks the next question

 At the end of the timer:
 * The players vote to designate the spy